10 Common Driving Distractions

 Hands-free use helps reduce some of the risks, making this the law in many states.
 However, one could argue that using the phone takes a driver's mind off the task of driving even when their hands are on the wheel, and their eyes are on the road.

-If you are involved in a traffic accident, suffer injuries, and decide to take legal action, you can expect your lawyer to review phone records.
+If you are involved in an auto accident, suffer injuries, and decide to take legal action, you can expect your car accident attorney to review phone records.
 Even if a driver did not receive an inattentive driving citation, phone records can show if they were texting or on a phone call at the time an accident occurred.

 Truck drivers break federal law if they text and drive.
 Additionally, many states have a no cell phone use policy, even hands-free, for drivers under 18.

 According to NHTSA, more than two-thirds of drivers admit to adjusting the car radio while driving.
-Depending on the age of the vehicle, adjusting the radio might be more of a distraction because drivers have to manually adjust the tuner or volume with a knob on the dash or insert a CD into a player.
+Depending on the age of the vehicle, adjusting the radio might be more of a distraction because drivers have to manually adjust the tuner or volume with a knob on the dash.

 Most of today's cars have radio controls on the back of the steering column, eliminating the need for manual adjustments on the dash.
 And new cars are equipped with satellite radio and Bluetooth technology.
 It's rare to find a CD player.
 However, these technological advances have shifted the problem back to cell phones, where drivers pull up their playlists or podcasts.